informatici/openhospital/README.md

  - [OH Doc][doc], which contains the user and admin documentation in Asciidoc format
  - [OH UI][ui], a web user interface that consists of a React SPA (single page application) [*WIP*]
  - [OH API][api], a web server that exposes REST APIs over the Core component, and it's used by the UI component [*WIP*].

-This repository is used to assemble the portable (or all-in-one) packages of Open Hospital, which you can download [here][releases].

 ## How to contribute